zangqilong198812/quicklaunchpage/_pages/privacypolicy.md

 **2.2.1 Service optimization**

-To provide you with the OneClick products or services you use and maintain, improve, and optimize these services and service experiences;
+To provide you with the SnapAction products or services you use and maintain, improve, and optimize these services and service experiences;

 **2.2.2 Account security**